 While the identifier may be introduced due to regulatory pressures, we believe that its use can benefit market participants, for example through reducing errors in trade processing.
-We will investigate the types of errors that can be eliminated or reduced.
+We will characterize the types of errors that can be eliminated or reduced.

-Hidden Networks
+Task: Hidden Networks and Systemic Risk

 A primary purpose for the counterparty reporting is to identify risk exposures that could threaten the stability of the financial system.
 At first glance, it might appear that knowing the various exposures each firm holds might be sufficient for understanding the risks facing the system.
 What is extremely important, and not fully realized, is that one must understand the dynamics through which exposures can suddenly grow and threaten a firm in the event of a severe shock.
 Several research studies have shown that it is possible to have a systemic crisis even when each individual firm is adequately capitalized.
 Multiple firms could offset similar exposures through buying protection from a smaller number of other firms.
 A shock that threatens several of the firms that provided protection can result in major risks cascading through the system.
 The leverage within the financial system together with the counterparty network through which exposures are offset is not immediately observable.

 Firms often measure their success relative to the success of their cohort group.
 This results in clusters of firms adopting similar trading strategies and accumulating similar risk profiles.
-This relativistic approach to self measurement is yet another example of a “hidden network.”
+This relativistic approach to self-measurement is an example of a hidden variable / hidden network.

-The financing network (various forms of repo, prime brokerage, money funds) is another example of a hidden network that was a large factor in the recent and ongoing systemic crisis.
-Hedge funds, sensing a weakness in the firm providing prime brokerage services, demand immediate return of their collateral.
-Much of this collateral has been rehypothecated adding additional strain for the prime brokerage firm.
+The interconnected financial eco-system comprising the repo (repurchase) markets, prime brokerage funds, money funds, etc., is another example of a hidden network that was a large factor in the recent and ongoing systemic crisis.
+For example, hedge funds, sensing a weakness in the firm providing prime brokerage services, demand immediate return of their collateral.
+Much of this collateral has been re-hypothecated adding additional strain for the prime brokerage firm.

-In order to protect the finanicial markets from a systemic crisis, it is desirable to understand the dynamics of risk transference in a crisis situation.
-First steps are to able to measure each firms gross and net exposures and to develop an understanding of the counterparty relationships and contracts that reduce the gross exposures to net exposures.
-The LEI (and CICI) that uniquely identifies each participant in the financial network is critical.
+In order to protect the financial markets from a systemic crisis, it is desirable to understand the dynamics of risk transference in a crisis situation.
+First steps are to be able to measure each firms’ gross and net exposures, and to develop an understanding of the counterparty relationships and contracts that reduce the gross exposures to net exposures.
+The LEI (and CICI) that uniquely identifies each participant in the financial network is critical to this task.
 Large financial firms have extremely complex corporate structures with global branches, multiple wholly and partially owned subsidiaries, and joint ventures.
 The CICI, which contains no embedded intelligence, should be supplemented by data structures that relate ownership or control of one entity by another.
-Understanding how a financial shock impacts a Systemically Important Financial Institution (SIFI) requires understanding how the shock impacts each of the SIFI’s components and how these components are interrelated.
+Understanding how a financial shock impacts a SIFI requires understanding how the shock impacts each of the SIFI’s components, and how these components are interrelated.

 Trade type identifiers have yet to be designed, much less adopted, that would facilitate standardized and functionally useful reporting of fairly standard securities contracts much less of more complex structured products and banking obligations.
 Even were corporate structure and position data available in a meaningful computer readable form, there do not exist adequate analytics for modeling the dynamics of risk transference in the presence of financial shocks.